+To determine which policies apply to a specific property or to an area within the municipality, first locate the subject property or area on the Official Plan Schedules.
+Schedule "A" - Land Use Plan will identify what designation the property or area falls within.
+Schedule "B" -Provincial and Resources Interests, identifies areas and features of provincial interest or resource value.
+Schedule "C" - Natural and Human-Made Hazards outlines possible constraints that may impact upon the property or area.
+Schedule "D" - Transportation and Infrastructure illustrates transportation services, utilities and other infrastructure.
 Once the land use designation and constraints are identified, the user should refer to the applicable sections of the policies of the Plan (Sections II and III) to determine general land use direction and intent.
-Key terminology for a definition has been provided in Section VI.
-These definitions are provided to assist the reader with interpreting the Plan.
-Applicants who are contemplating development or filing a planning application are strongly encouraged to preconsult with City Planning staff.
+Section V highlights various amendments to the Plan that may take place over time.
+Key terminology for which a definition has been provided in Section VI, are shown in bold italics These definitions are provided to assist the reader once per section. with interpreting the Plan.
+(Note: applicants who are contemplating development or filing a planning application are strongly encouraged to pre-consult with City Planning staff.